fredoredo/ditheringpy/README.md

 ## How to
 1. Create a conda environment (or install packages as you wish) using `environment.yml`.
 2. Clone the project.
-3. Run main.py from your terminal and specify the source file/folder and destination folder.
+3. If using environments, activate the environment.
+Run main.py from your terminal and specify the source file/folder and destination folder.
 There are many options to play with, use `python main.py --help` to see them all.
 4. Enjoy your dithered result.

 ## Important